RareByteStream/RareByteStream/README.md

 I’m interested in Software Development with high emphasis on GUI Development and User Interface Engineering.
 I am also highly interested in Networking and Filesystem Level programming.
-My interest in databases are a little lower comapred to those above since data storage can be performed in filesystem in small scale applications.
+My interest in databases are a little lower compared to those above, because data storage can be performed in filesystem in small scale applications.

 I’m currently learning a lot of things: